• Skip to main content

 Continuously monitor and evaluate the impact of your actions.
 Collect additional data, assess the effectiveness of the interventions, and measure progress towards your goals.
 This evaluation will help you determine if your actions have the desired effects and inform any necessary adjustments.

-• Reflect and iterate
+10. Reflect and Iterate

 Reflect on the outcomes of your actions and the evaluation results.
 Consider what worked well, what did not, and why.
 Use this information to refine your approach, make necessary adjustments, and plan for the next cycle of action research if needed.